Healing Properties of Jade

 Jade as a Gemstone

 Jade is actually two different minerals referred to by the same name.
-It seems that for years two separate minerals were referred to and traded as jade because of their amazing similarities.
-By the time anyone realized they were dealing with two different gems, it was too late.
+For centuries, two separate minerals were referred to and traded as jade because of their similarities.
+By the time a French mineralogist realized they were two different gems in the 1800s, it was too late.
 Today, they are differentiated into jadeite and nephrite, but often the two are still just called and sold as “jade”.
 Nephrite jade has long been revered by the Chinese, where it is called ‘Yu’.
 It is believed to reduce stress, and prolong life.

-Jade is a 6 to 6.5 and Jadeite is a 6 to 7 on the Mohs scale.
-Jade isn’t an exceptionally hard stone, but both are very tough due to their microcrystalline structure.
+Nephrite Jade is a 6 to 6.5 and Jadeite is a 6 to 7 on the Mohs scale.
+Neither jade is an exceptionally hard stone, but both are very tough due to their microcrystalline structure.
 Because of this durability, jade was used by earlier civilizations for axes and weapons.
-Jade is an important part of the Chinese wedding ceremony: it is considered the concentrated essence of love.
+Jade is an important part of the Chinese wedding ceremony as it is considered the concentrated essence of love.
 It has also been carved into ornaments, beads, and statues.

 Jadeite is the more expensive variety, and was originally introduced to Europe from the Americas where it was found by the conquistadors.
 It is actually not found in China.
-This variety of jade is found in Burma and Guatemala.
-It comes in a wide range of colors including green, mottled green and white, whitish gray, pink, brown, mauve, yellow, orange, and lilac.
+This variety of jade is found primarily in Burma and Guatemala.
+It comes in a wide range of colors including green, mottled green and white, whitish gray, pink, brown, mauve, yellow, orange, and lavender.
 Green jade of this variety is usually an apple green or emerald color.
 Colored jade (except green) is usually pale and unevenly tinted.
 It is more expensive because it is more rare, found in only a dozen places worldwide.

 Nephrite jade is more common than jadeite and is found in mostly dark green shades.
-This type of jade is considered to the “old and true Chinese jade”.
-Nephrite is slightly softer than it’s counterpart and is found in many countries including China, The United States, and Canada (British Columbia).
+This type of jade is considered to be the “old and true Chinese jade”.
+Nephrite is slightly softer than it’s counterpart and is found in many countries including China, Russia, New Zealand, the United States, and Canada (British Columbia).

 Jade in Jewelry